 As part of PUBH 891 students are required to complete and submit The Dissertation Progress Report.

-The online component of CUNY’s Responsible Conduct of Research (RCR) is part of this course.
+The online component of CUNY’s Responsible Conduct of Research (RCR) is a required part of this course.
 DPH students will be exempt from the in-person workshop of CUNY’s RCR.

 Required for all cohorts, all tracks

-Prerequisites: All coursework; successful defense of the Second Exam
+Prerequisites: All other coursework; successful defense of the Second Exam

 Required for all cohorts, all tracks